StewartLynch/CTPicker_SwiftUI/README.md

 @State private var food:String = ""
 ````

-##### Step 5 - Create String Array and make it @State variable if necessary
+##### Step 4 - Create String Array and make it @State variable if necessary

 When presenting the CTPickerView, you need to pass in an array of strings.
-If you are going to allow users to be able to add to the array, it will have to be decoreated with the @State property wrapper.
+If you are going to allow users to be able to add to the array, it will have to be decorated with the @State property wrapper.

 > Watch the video to see how you can submit and modify a collection of objects from which your string array has been created.